MicrosoftDocs/entra-docs/docs/identity/saas-apps/m-files-provisioning-tutorial.md

 	![Screenshot of Provisioning tab automatic.](common/provisioning-automatic.png)

-1. Under the **Admin Credentials** section, input your M-Files Tenant URL, Token Endpoint, Client Identifier and Client Secret.
+1. Under the **Admin Credentials** section, enter your M-Files Tenant URL, Token Endpoint, Client Identifier and Client Secret.
 Click **Test Connection** to ensure Microsoft Entra ID can connect to M-Files.
-If the connection fails, ensure your M-Files account has Admin permissions and try again.
+If the connection fails, make sure that the values you entered are correct and try again.

  	![Screenshot of Token.](media/m-files-provisioning-tutorial/test-connection.png)